Z2HENG/HAML/README.md

 HAML aims at learning versatile and anthropomorphic humanoid motion skills via a single policy from reference human motion data.
 ![1](./images/poster.png)

+## Code and Dataset

+The code will be made public available after the paper is accepted.

 ## Overview

 ![1](./images/framework_corl.png)